open-component-model/ocm-spec/doc/04-extensions/02-access-types/README.md

-# Access Types
+# Access Method Types

 Access methods are used to access the content of artifacts described by a component version.
-Every access method has an access type.
+Every access method has an access method type.
-All access types are used for **resource** as well as **source** elements.
+All access method types are used for **resource** as well as **source** elements.

 The type of the access methods defines the access procedure and the access specification format used to provide the appropriate attributes required to identify the blob and its location.